Sourdough pie crust has been on my back burner for some time now!

 - Add the sourdough starter and melted butter.
 Mix everything until just combined.
 If the dough isn't coiming together or seems too dry, drizzle cold water into the dough until it is completely moistened and sticking together.

-- Cover the bowl and let the dough ferment at room temperature for 4-5 hours.
+- Cover the bowl and let the dough ferment at room temperature for 4 to 5 hours.

 - Divide the dough in half and shape each half into a round disk.
 Wrap each disk and refrigerate for at least 12 or up to 48 hours.
 Note that the dough will get more sour the longer it ferments.

-- Remove the dough from the refrigerator and let it soften slightly at room temperature.
-About 30 minutes to an hour.
+- Remove the dough from the refrigerator and let it soften slightly at room temperature, about 30 minutes to 1 hour.

 - Preheat your oven to 375°F.

-- Dust your surface with flour, roll each disk out into a 12"-14" diameter.
+- Dust your surface with flour and roll each disk out into a 12 by 14-inch diameter.
 Trim the edges and place the bottom crust in your pie pan.

 - Fill the bottom pie shell with your filling of choice and either crimp the edges or add the top crust.
 See my post How To Make the Perfect Covered Fruit Pie, Every Time.

-- Bake the pie at 375° for 15 minutes.
-Turn the oven down to 350° and continue baking for 45-60 more minutes.
-Or follow the instructions based on your pie filling.
+- Bake the pie at 375°F for 15 minutes.
+Turn the oven down to 350°F and continue baking for 45 to 60 more minutes, or follow the instructions based on your pie filling.

 - Check on your pie after it's been in the oven for 45 minutes.
 If the crust is getting dark, use narrow strips of foil and gently form them around the outer crust to prevent burning.